angarsky/diveintopython/learn/file_handling/json.md

 The `json.load()` function facilitates the loading of JSON data from a file into a Python object.
 It directly translates JSON-formatted data from a file into a compatible Python data structure, enabling easy access and manipulation.

-Example - How to Load JSON File in Python:
+Example - How to load JSON file in Python:

 ```python
 import json